Last updated 24 December 2025

 The new system will be applied to all tenancies at the same time, in contrast to the Renters (Reform) Bill, which would have abolished Section 21 for new tenancies first and for existing tenancies at a later date.

-This is one of the most significant and publicised changes in the Renters’ Rights Bill, and it was certainly a contentious and much-debated area of the legislation proposed by the previous Renters (Reform) Bill.
+This is one of the most significant and publicised changes in the Renters’ Rights Act, and it was certainly a contentious and much-debated area of the legislation proposed by the previous Renters (Reform) Bill.

 Section 21 was a key plank used by the Thatcher government during the late 1980s to encourage landlords to invest in the private rented sector by persuading them that if a tenant stopped paying the rent, they would have a failsafe way to remove them.
-As a result the private rented sector has flourished.

 While Section 8 notices require landlords to cite at least one of 17 specific grounds for eviction, a Section 21 notice can be served without the landlord having to give a reason.
 Then, if the tenant refuses to leave, the process of getting a possession order from the court is quicker and easier under Section 21 than with a Section 8 notice.